-I had the privilege of attending the Service Management Forum recently in Atlanta.
+I had the privilege of attending the Service Management Forum in Atlanta.
 Service Management Group, a Kansas City company specializing in helping businesses develop, measure, and monitor differentiated customer service experiences, has been organizing the Service Management Forum for 14 years.
 The Forum has a reputation for a terrific line up of thought-leading business executives, academics, and motivational speakers.

 The Forum theme surrounded innovation, supported by the title, "Think Different.
 Be Different."
 With a title like that, who wouldn't want to be there!

 Two of this year's speakers leveraged concepts from improv comedy for business and innovation lessons, with five important improv lessons for innovators shared during the Service Management Forum.

 The first speaker offering innovation lessons from comedy was Little Bets author Peter Sims (Twitter @petersims).
 Peter started with a clip from the 2002 Jerry Seinfeld documentary, "Comedian" to demonstrate Little Bets since "most successful entrepreneurs don't begin with brilliant ideas - they discover them."
 During the clip, Seinfeld is on stage at a small comedy club, struggling to work out new concepts and ideas.
 It was almost painful watching Seinfeld try out ideas that weren't connecting with the audience.
 Not connecting is actually an understatement, he was flopping.
 Through this clip, Peter's point hit the mark.